Flutterwave/AndroidSDK/README.md

-# Rave's Android Drop-In UI
+# Rave's Android Drop In UI

 Rave's Android Drop-In is a readymade UI that allows you to accept card and bank payments in your Android app.